 If you’re using pre-ground coffee, look for bags labeled “French press” or “coarse grind.”
 Most pre-ground coffee sold as “French press” is ground correctly.

 If you’re grinding your own: start at the coarsest setting on your grinder and work your way finer until you dial in the taste you want.
+See our coffee grind size guide for a full comparison chart including grinder-specific starting settings for popular models.

 Water Temperature